ManasPecenek/ubuntu/dind/Readme.md

-# This repository consists docker ubuntu images with docker and systemd installed.
+# This repository consists of docker ubuntu images with docker and systemd installed.

 # How to run these images: